-This morning I came back from Larchmont Farmers’ Market starving.
-I dug out an avocado, watermelon radish and microgreens from my shopping bags and in less then five minutes made myself this beautiful sandwich.
-Happy Sunday 🙂
+I came back from Larchmont Farmers’ Market starving.
+I dug out an avocado, watermelon radish and microgreens from my shopping bags and in less then five minutes made myself this beautiful, nutritious sandwich.

-Even here in Los Angeles it’s hard to find good and healthy gluten-free breads.
-Most of the gluten-free breads on the market are too dense or have a sand-like texture and not very nutritious.
-But the gluten-free loaf at Baby Cakes is exceptionally good.
-One of these days I will ask them for the recipe.
+Even in Los Angeles it’s not easy to find a good, healthy gluten-free bread.
+Most of the gluten-free breads on the market are too dense or have a sand-like texture and NOT really nutritious.
+At Baby Cakes they make excellent, healthy, gluten-free baked goods.
+Their bread is exceptionally good (for a gluten bread).

 Avocado, Watermelon Radish and Microgreens Sandwich

 - 1 watermelon radish or any radish

 - Juice from half a lemon or ¼ filtered water mixed with ¼ teaspoon salt